More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Further Analysis

 \subsection{Exploration on Layer-Wise Quantized Pruning}

 Inspired by the observation that different layers may have varying requirements for the number of tokens in PyramidKV~\citep{cai2024pyramidkvdynamickvcache} and PyramidInfer~\citep{yang2024pyramidinferpyramidkvcache}, we further investigate whether the demands for precision and preserved tokens are consistent across layers.
 To explore this, we use the best-performing configuration from previous experiments, 4-bit precision with $4\times$ tokens, as the baseline and compare it against layer-wise configurations adopting 8-bit precision with $2\times$ tokens and 16-bit precision with $1\times$ tokens.
-Using SnapKV as the KV pruning method, we present the results for Llama-3 and Mistral-v0.2 under two budget constraints in the Figure~\ref{fig:layer}.
-Configurations are modified every 4 layers for the initial and final layers, while intermediate layers are reconfigured every 8 layers.
-The x-axis indicates the layers where the modified configurations are applied, while the y-axis shows the relative change to the baseline (4-bit precision with $4\times$ tokens) on LongBench and RULER-4k.
+Using SnapKV as the KV pruning method, we present the results for Llama-3 under 1/64 KV cache budget in the Figure~\ref{fig:layer}.
+The x-axis shows the modified layers range, while the y-axis shows the relative change to the baseline (4-bit precision with $4\times$ tokens) on LongBench and RULER-4k.
+Furthermore, we present the results for Llama-3 evaluated with a 1/16 KV cache budget and Mistral-v0.2 evaluated with 1/64 and 1/16 KV cache budgets.
+These detailed results are available in the Appendix~\ref{para:layer}.

-Initially, it is evident that for most layers, transitioning from $4\times$ tokens with 4-bit precision to higher precision and fewer tokens results in a performance decline under constrained KV cache budgets.
+It is evident that for most layers, transitioning from $4\times$ tokens with 4-bit precision to higher precision and fewer tokens results in a performance decline under constrained KV cache budgets.
 Specifically, the shift to 8-bit shows a relatively minor performance drop, whereas moving to 16-bit with fewer preserved tokens leads to a more significant decrease.
 These layers-wise trade-off conclusions are consistent with our experiments before.

 Notably, modifying intermediate layers causes a drastic performance decline, while adjustments made at the initial and final layers result in comparatively smaller performance reductions.
 This effect is especially pronounced in retrieval-related tasks such as RULER-4k, where significant performance differences are observed.
 On LongBench, changes are less significant, with a notable performance drop only observed at 16-bit precision.
-These findings highlight that, under the same memory budget, \textit{preserving more tokens in intermediate layers is crucial for the performance}, while the token-precision trade-off in the initial and final layers exerts a more balanced influence on the results.
+These findings highlight that, under the same memory budget, \textit{preserving more tokens with lower precision in intermediate layers is crucial for the performance}, while the token-precision trade-off in the initial and final layers exerts a more balanced influence.